-Mumbai: At least two dead, many feared trapped after four-storey building collapses in Dongri area
+Mumbai: At least two dead, 15 families feared trapped after four-storey building collapses in Dongri

 Five people have been rescued so far, according to reports.